-When the Food Service Department is asked to make a menu substitution for a student, it is the responsibility of the parent/guardian making the request to discuss options with the Food Service Director and submit a properly filled out documented medical statement form.
-Students with food anaphylaxis (severe food allergies) are covered under the Disability Act 1990 and a document must be filled out for proper food substitutions.
-If, however, a request for food substitutions is made for a student without severe food allergy but intolerance, for example: lactose intolerant, the Food Service Department may make substitutions listed on the medical statement form.
-Both forms must be filled out and signed by a recognized medical authority.
-Please fill out the correct form for your child (with a disability - severe without a disability - intolerance) and return to the cafeteria before the first day of school.
+When the Food Service Department is asked to make a menu substitution for a student, it is the responsibility of the parent/guardian making the request to discuss your options with the Food Service Director, submit a properly filled out and documented Special Dietary Needs Form.
+Students with food anaphylaxis (severe food allergies) are covered under the Disability Act of 1990 and a document must be filled out for proper food substitutions.
+If, however, a request for food substitutions is made for a student without a severe food allergy but intolerance, for example, lactose intolerant, the Food Service Department may make substitutions listed on the medical statement form.
+This form must be filled out and signed by a recognized medical authority before substitutions can be made.
+Please contact, Marci Faber, Food Service Director at 989-644-3901 ext #2319 or mfaber@bealcityschools.net if you have any questions.